kinban/rural-homestay-guide1/src/pages/culture.md

 > 1. Please carry a reusable water bottle; filtered water is provided.
 > 2. Ask before taking photos of locals or sacred spaces.
 > 3. Carry back any non-biodegradable waste (chips packets, plastic bottles) with you.
+> 4. Make sure to check with us about the weather
+> 5. Make sure to check the list of things to bring
+> 6. Please tell us if you have any specific requirement - which we need to be aware of (please bear in mind - the remoteness of the place)
 >
 > *Looking forward to hosting you!"*